 Foundation Teaching Programme:

 Tuition: 9 am-12 noon each day

-Off-site ‘Friday Self Study Research Day’ work will be reviewed each Monday morning.
-We do expect students to extended work in their own time too
+The off-site ‘Friday Self Study Research Day’ work will be reviewed each Monday morning.
+We do expect students to extend work in their own time too.

 Introductory Pathways and Skill Sets covering the following:

 SPECIALIST PATHWAY OPTIONS

 Mini Project Introductions

 - Graphic Communication Design

 - 3D Spatial Design, Architecture Design